-If you’d like to tour the fabulous interior, you’ll need to book a tour at least a few days in advance (and possibly more if you travel during the summer).
+If you’d like to take a tour inside the building, you’ll need to book a tour at least a few days in advance.

 If you’d rather not fork over the forint, admiring the building up close from the outside is definitely still worth the visit.

 Make your way to St. Stephen’s Basilica.

 Named for the first King of Hungary (you’ll definitely see St. Stephen’s name a lot around the city!), St. Stephen’s Basilica has a beautiful interior, beautiful views from its rooftop, and–for an unexpected twist–St. Stephen’s right hand.

 Whichever of these highlights does (or doesn’t!) appeal to you, there’s no doubt that almost everyone can find something interesting about St. Stephen’s Basilica.

 We definitely recommend climbing the tower if you have time, but keep in mind that the elevator option still requires some stairs, so those with mobility issues should probably abstain.